 On The Balcony

 Most of the time, if your apartment is a few floors up, security isn’t a problem, as burglars find it hard to access it.
 If you are lucky enough to have an apartment with a balcony, you could have an excellent spot for storing your bike.
-You may not want to leave your bike open to the elements, but you don’t have to worry about this with a shed tent.
+You may not want to leave your road or mountain bike open to the elements, but you don’t have to worry about this with a shed tent.

 Erecting a shed tent is super simple and a cheap way of protecting your bike while it is outside on your balcony.
 You can buy shed tents for just one bike, but you can also get ones big enough for multiple bikes or other stuff you are struggling to find a home for.